 Eligibility

 Quarter Based Upon

-1 End of the Year Final Grades First Quarter Grades Second Quarter Grades
+1 End of the Year Final Grades

-2
+2 First Quarter Grades

-3
+3 Second Quarter Grades

 4 Third Quarter Grades

 - In order to qualify for participation, a student must have no F's on his/her report card.
 Eligibility for First Quarter is determined by final grades for the year preceding the activities.
 All other eligibility is determined by quarterly grades in the last marking period preceding the activities (e.g., Second Quarter grades and not semester grades determine Third Quarter eligibility).
 Eligibility will be removed or re-sorted in a manner consistent with MIAA policy; that is, on the date on which report cards are issued.
 In all other matters concerning this policy, unless otherwise stated, the District will follow MIAA policy.
-In extreme situations due to a student's health (documented by medical personnel) or family circumstances (e.g., death of an immediate family member) the Principal may review the student-athlete's eligibility status for one marking period. - A student must take the required number of courses.

-- Academic eligibility of all students shall be considered as official and determined only on the date when the report cards for that marking period have been issued to the parents of all students within a particular class. - A student receiving an "I" (incomplete) for a grade may have her/his eligibility status reviewed at the time any incomplete is changed to a passing grade.
+In extreme situations due to a student's health (documented by medical personnel) or family circumstances (e.g., death of an immediate family member) the Principal may review the student-athlete's eligibility status for one marking period. - A student must take the required number of courses. - Academic eligibility of all students shall be considered as official and determined only on the date when the report cards for that marking period have been issued to the parents of all students within a particular class. - A student receiving an "I" (incomplete) for a grade may have her/his eligibility status reviewed at the time any incomplete is changed to a passing grade.
 No credit toward eligibility can be received from a repeated subject for which one has already received credit.
 Summer work credits will not count toward eligibility unless the course has already been pursued. - If a student-athlete receives an "N" grade for a quarter, the student-athlete will be ineligible for the quarter.
-A student receiving an "N" for a grade may have her/his credit status reviewed at an Attendance Panel Review Board. - To be considered in attendance for the day (and be eligible for extracurricular activities) a student must either arrive before 11:00AM and remain for the rest of the day or arrive on time and not be dismissed until after 11:00AM. - No student will be eligible to participate in the day's extracurricular activities if the student is tardy without medical documentation or verified extenuating circumstances.
-This is reviewed by the Athletic Director and Administration and should be communicated in advance. - 2.
-A student shall be eligible for interscholastic competition for no more than 12 consecutive seasons beyond the 8th grade. - Example: 4 fall seasons, 4 winter seasons, 4 spring seasons. - 3.
+A student receiving an "N" for a grade may have her/his credit status reviewed at an Attendance Panel Review Board. - To be considered in attendance for the day (and be eligible for extracurricular activities) a student must either arrive before 11:00AM and remain for the rest of the day or arrive on time and not be dismissed until after 11:00AM.
+Any exception to this, such as for bereavement must be approved by the Athletic Director.

+- 2. A student shall be eligible for interscholastic competition for no more than 12 consecutive seasons beyond the 8th grade. - Example: 4 fall seasons, 4 winter seasons, 4 spring seasons. - 3.
 A participant shall be an undergraduate. - 4.
 A participant shall not be over 18 years of age, unless he/she has his/her 19th birthday AFTER September 1 of the present school year. - 5.
 Special permission must be granted for a player with one diseased or missing organ or limb (e.g., eyes, kidney, arms, legs, etc.) - 6.
 A permission form must both be signed by the parent/guardian and the student-athlete prior to any practice or play.